FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/CFT_services_in_COBOL/transfer_services.md

 The FIELD and MSG fields of the CFTAPI COPY CLAUSE contain:

 - FIELD: name of
-    the incorrect parameter detected by the Transfer CFT{{< TransferCFT/componentshortname >}} syntax analyzer
+    the incorrect parameter detected by the {{< TransferCFT/axwayvariablesComponentShortName >}} syntax analyzer
 - MSG:
 - Either a message
     relative to the error recognized by the syntax analyzer